OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 #### Deploy & Test

 Now it is time to upload your code and see if it works!
+This can be done through the IDE, go to Tools -> Update AWS Lambda | Java -> select _ECHO_NAME_ON_STICKER_ and click update.

-Contact a member of the team to deploy the solution.
+After each modification you can re-update the skill using the same method.

 ## Extra additions